isc-projects/stork/doc/dev/devel.rst

 RESTful API
 ===========

-The primary user of the RESTful API is the Stork UI in a web browser.
+The primary client of the RESTful API is the Stork UI in a web browser.
 The definition of the RESTful API is located in the ``api`` folder and is described in Swagger 2.0 format.